View Categories

 Sample Welcome Letter #

-This may vary by course.
-You may also want to add information if students are required to schedule a final exams.
+[This may vary by course.
+You may need to add information if students are required to schedule a final exam.]

 Hi and welcome to [course name]!
 As the Open Learning Faculty Member for this course, I am so looking forward to taking this learning journey with you.
 My name is ________________________.